-The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2022 and 2021.
+Following is a description of the valuation methodologies used for assets measured at fair value.
+There have been no changes in the methodologies used at December 31, 2021 and 2020.

-- Equities Valued at the closing price reported on the active market on which the individual securities are traded. - Mutual Funds Valued at the daily closing price reported by the fund.
+Marketable equity securities/Mutual Funds - Valued at the closing price reported on the active market on which the individual securities are traded.